SunOner/sunone_aimbot_docs/questions/questions_python.md

 	- Change the `body_y_offset` parameter.
 The lower the value, the lower the aim.
 - Movement or Autoshot does not work in some games.
     - Some games have protection against programmed mouse inputs.
 Use [Arduino](https://github.com/SunOner/HID_Arduino).
-- Errors are reported and fixed in discord.
+- Errors are reported and fixed in [discord](https://discord.gg/sunone).
 Channel named `errors-and-tips`.
 - I have a suggestion for improvement!
     - [Create a topic here](https://github.com/SunOner/sunone_aimbot/discussions) or send me pm in Discord.
-- The aimbot takes a long time to aim.
-It's kind of jerky. / WARNING NMS time limit exceeded
+- The aimbot takes a long time to aim / It's kind of jerky / WARNING NMS time limit exceeded
 	- Do not overload the graphics card!
 	- Do not set high game settings.
 	- Lock the frame rate (for example, if you have a 144Hz monitor, lock FPS to 144 in the game).